 The tenant’s spouse or civil partner (or somebody living as such) was living with the tenant before they died would have the right to stay at the property, if the tenancy is an assured periodic tenancy.
 The exception would be if there is an express term in the contract making provision for someone else succeeding the tenancy.

 Where there is no spouse or civil partner, anyone who qualifies to succeed under any express term in the contract will inherit the tenancy.
 If there is no express term and no spouse or civil partner, there is no right to succession so nobody has the right to live in the property.
 The deceased tenant’s personal representatives continue to be responsible for paying the rent.
 However, unless the tenancy allows it in any express term, they will not be able to occupy the property themselves, or allow anyone else to, without the landlord’s permission.

 According to the law, succession of a tenancy can only occur once.
 Therefore, if the deceased tenant was a successor themselves, the tenancy cannot be succeeded again.
 In this case, the tenancy does not automatically end.
 The landlord would still need to terminate the deceased’s tenancy before granting any new tenancy.

 Depending on the type of tenancy, it may be possible for the landlord to serve a section 8 notice under the Housing Act 1988 relying upon Ground 7 or, more generally, a section 21 notice.
-As long as the landlord gives two months’ notice, they will be able to regain possession of the property.
+As long as the landlord gives two months’ notice and has complied with the relevant legislative requirements, they should be able to regain possession of the property.